 Now for the racial part that is going to make people upset.
 Just as there are many different cultures produced by racially white people, there are many cultures produced by racially black people and brown people and yellow people and red people.
 Every tribe, clan, country and region produced its own practices that it held dear.
 Honoring those, rather than thinking that some are more valid or desirable than others, is what's most important during ancestor veneration.
 Whether you are the most racially pure person on the planet or a thoroughly blended human being, your ancestor veneration should be free of your racial issues.

 This practice also teaches us - the living - that being different from each other is okay and worth celebrating.
 We can't celebrate diversity until we recognize diversity.
 We have to be willing to point out how we are different and then be open to sharing it.
 We have to be willing to say to each other, "I am white; you are black.
 Let's learn about each other so we can better value each other."
-Because of racism, I believe that there is too much effort in the world today seeking to wipe away that we are all different by making our world intolerant to the act of cultural celebration.
-Cultural celebration is not racism, but it can be bigotry if we approach cultures other than our own as if they are inferior.
+Because of a fear of being labeled a racist, I believe that there is a lot of effort in the world today trying to wipe away our difference and our ancestral culture by making our world intolerant to the act of cultural celebration.
+Cultural celebration is not racism, but it can be bigotry if we approach cultures other than our own as if they are inferior to us.